fadden/CiderPress2/DiskArc/FS/HFS-notes.md

 ```

 The last two heap size fields are only present in "new"-style boot blocks.
 A bit in the version
 flags will tell you whether or not they are present.
-These values override the earlier fields.
+These values override the earlier heap size
+fields.

 The `bbEntry` value is a 68K branch whose offset is relative to the start of the instruction + 2,
 so `60 00 00 86` is a branch to 4 + $86 + 2 = $8c, appropriate for an "old"-style boot block.